Withdraw & Refund Policy

 - Graduate Students: Graduate School & Continuing Education Office

 There will be no refund of general, special and laboratory fees.
+There will be no refund for summer tuition charges.

 Within 30 days of a student’s withdraw from the University, The Financial Aid Office will determine if any Federal, State, or University grants, scholarships, or loans are required to be returned.
 The appropriate refund schedule above will be used to adjust University grants and scholarships.
 For students receiving Indiana State grants, if you are not full time through the end of the fourth week of the semester, the university must return 100% of those funds to the state.
 The *”Federal Return of Title IV Funds” formula dictates the order and amount of Federal Title IV aid, other than Federal Work Study, that must be returned to the federal government by the school and the student.